 - Welsh Commission for the Well-Being of Future Generations

 - The National Institute of Public Health, Denmark, University of Southern Denmark

 - School of International Futures

 - Association of International Accountants

 20th June 2019 – Launch of the Commonwealth Digital Health Fellowship Programme

 20th June 2019 – Launch of the Commonwealth Digital Health Fellowship Programme and A digital hub for ‘universal health systems for planet, place and people’ A collaborative initiative between the Commonwealth Centre for Digital Health, and the University of Southampton, UK.

 Southampton University, along with wider partners in the Wessex Region and other parts of UK, are well-positioned to form and co-ordinate the first Hub of the Commonwealth Centre for Digital Health to create a common good for securing a healthy Planet for All with the development of a digital framework and platform for ‘Universal Health Systems for Planet, Place and People’.
 The hub would also coordinate the Commonwealth Digital Health Fellowship Programme.

-Participants at the meeting together with Prof. Vajira H. W. Dissanayake (President, CMA & Chairman, CWCDH); Mr. Anoop Singh (CEO, CWCDH); Prof. James Batchelor (Prof of Clinical Informatics, University of Southampton and Lead-Coordinator of the Hub), Dr. Jo Nurse (Visiting Professor of Planetary Health, University of Southampton and Co-Coordinator of the Hub)
+Participants at the meeting together with Prof. Vajira H. W. Dissanayake (President, CMA & Chairman, CWCDH); Mr. Anoop Singh (CEO, CWCDH); Prof. James Batchelor (Prof of Clinical Informatics, University of Southampton and Hub Director (Digital Health), Dr. Jo Nurse (Visiting Professor of Planetary Health, University of Southampton and Hub Director (Health Systems)